songfd2018/BUSseq-0.99.0/README.md

 vignette("BUSseq_user_guide",package="BUSseq")  # view the vignettes
 ```

-For a given number of cell types *K*, it takes about 6 minutes to run the analysis for the demo dataset.
+For a given number of cell types *K*, it takes about 3 minutes to run the analysis for the demo dataset.
 To select the optimal *K*, we need to compare the BIC values for different *K*s.
 In the vignettes, we enumerate *K* from 2 to 6.
-As a result, we need about 5 * 6 = 30 minutes.
-When we have a multi-core computer or a cluster, we can run BUSseq with different *K*s in parallel.
-In that case, with 5 cores, we can finish all the computation within 10 minutes.
+As a result, we need about 5 * 3 = 15 minutes.
+When we have a multi-core computer or a cluster, we can further run BUSseq with different *K*s in parallel.
+For the simulation study in our manuscript which consists of 10,000 genes and 600 cells, it takes 4.25 hours to run 3,000 iterations of the MCMC algorithm for a given K.

 # Instructions for use
 Please follow the steps in the [BUSseq implementation](https://github.com/songfd2018/BUSseq_implementation) repository to reproduce all the results and figures in our [manuscript](https://www.biorxiv.org/content/10.1101/533372v1).

+BUSseq stores the MCMC samples onto the hard disk to reduce memory usage.
+For the  simulation dataset, mouse hematopoietic and human pancreatic studies in our manuscript, each takes 6~8 GB to save the MCMC samples.
+Please ensure that there is enough space on your hard disk before running the codes for reproduction.

 # Citation
 BUSseq manuscript is available from [bioRxiv](https://www.biorxiv.org/content/10.1101/533372v1).
 If you use BUSseq for your work, please cite our paper.